finaptic/public-documentation/docs/Implementation-Guide/Banking/Deposit-Accounts/DepositAccountGuide.md

 Deposit Accounts offer high liquidity.
 Your money is always available offering the convenience to pay bills, deposit paychecks and transfer money between deposit accounts; and there are no penalties for early withdrawal to worry about.

-#### How safe is your money?

-Deposits made are eligible for Canada Deposit Insurance Corporation (CDIC) protection upto $100,000 per insured category per depositor.

-The Canada Deposit Insurance Corporation is a Canadian federal Crown Corporation created by Parliament in 1967 to provide deposit insurance to depositors in Canadian commercial banks and savings institutions.
-CDIC insures Canadians' deposits held at Canadian banks up to C$100,000 in case of a bank failure.

 ---

 #### Finaptic delivers a customizable deposit account offering